dniel/blogr-www/README.md

 Should write a quick overview of the application architecture with main points of interest.

 ## Development
+Add how to do local development description.

 ## Production
+Add how to do a release into production

 ## Tech
 Nginx and static content.